All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 4. Demonstration of NAO Implementation and Convergence

 \subsection{4.2 Convergence of NAO Basis set}

-In terms of NAO basis sets convergence, a very high precision can be reached in all-electron ground-state Density Functional Theory (DFT) calculations when only occupied KS states need to be evaluated \cite{blum2009ab,jensen2017elephant}.
-However, similar to the case of Gaussian Type Orbitals (GTOs) and other atom-centered basis sets, the situation becomes more intricate when applied to correlated calculations such as MP2 and RPA.
-The standard FHI-aims-2009 NAO basis set series ("\textit{tier} n" basis), while originally designed for ground-state DFT calculations, can also produce accurate results also for MP2 and RPA calculations. \cite{ren2012resolution}.
-Enhanced accuracy can be achieved by employing alternative NAO-VCC-$n$Z basis sets \cite{zhang2013numeric}, which allow for results to be extrapolated to the Complete Basis Set (CBS) limit through a two-point extrapolation procedure \cite{zhang2019main}.
-However, it was observed that the original NAO-VCC-$n$Z basis sets, initially designed for molecules, are ill-conditioned for densely packed solids due to their relatively larger radial extent, compared to the \textit{tier} n basis sets.
+In terms of NAO basis sets convergence, very high precision can be reached in all-electron ground-state Density Functional Theory (DFT) calculations when only occupied KS states need to be evaluated \cite{blum2009ab,jensen2017elephant}.
+However, similar to the case of Gaussian Type Orbitals (GTOs) and other atom-centered basis sets, larger basis sets may be needed when applied to correlated calculations such as MP2 and RPA.
+The standard FHI-aims-2009 NAO basis set series ("\textit{tier} n" basis), while originally designed for ground-state DFT calculations, can actually produce acceptable results also for molecular MP2 and RPA calculation when counterpoise corrections are employed. \cite{ren2012resolution}.
+Enhanced accuracy can be achieved by employing the alternative, so-called valence-correlation consistent (VCC) NAO-VCC-$n$Z basis sets \cite{zhang2013numeric}, which allow for results to be extrapolated to the complete basis set (CBS) limit through a two-point extrapolation procedure \cite{zhang2019main}.
+In densely packed solids, however, it was observed that the original NAO-VCC-$n$Z basis sets, initially designed for molecules, lead to overlap matrices with impractically large condition numbers compared to the \textit{tier} n basis sets, and numerical instabilities in standard linear algebra (specifically, eigenvalue solutions) can be a consequence.
 To address this limitation, Zhang et al. \cite{zhang2019main} optimized these basis sets by eliminating the so-called 'enhanced minimal basis' and tightening the cutoff radius of the basis functions.
-The resulting basis sets, referred to as localized NAO-VCC-$n$Z (loc-NAO-VCC-nZ) here, have been demonstrated to yield accurate MP2 and RPA energies for simple solids when used in conjunction with an appropriate extrapolation procedure in Ref. \cite{zhang2019main} To assess basis set convergence, we conducted calculations of the silicon (Si) absorption spectrum using the BSE@$G_0W_0$ method with two different sets of basis functions: (a) \textit{tier} n ($n=1,2,3$) and (b) loc-NAO-VCC-$n$Z ($n=2,3,4$).
-These basis set convergence tests were performed using a $7\times 7\times 7$ $\Gamma$-centered Brillouin zone (BZ) sampling.
+The resulting basis sets, referred to as localized NAO-VCC-$n$Z (loc-NAO-VCC-nZ) here, have been demonstrated to yield accurate MP2 and RPA energies for simple solids when used in conjunction with an appropriate extrapolation procedure in Ref. \cite{zhang2019main} Separately, in BSE@$G_0W_0$ benchmarks for molecules, our team observed excellent numerical convergence with the \textit{tier} n basis sets, augmented with two extended Gaussian orbital basis functions from Dunning's augmented correlation-consistent basis sets.\cite{liu2020all} To assess basis set convergence in the present work, we conducted calculations of the silicon (Si) absorption spectrum using the BSE@$G_0W_0$ method with two different sets of basis functions: (a) \textit{tier} n ($n=1,2,3$) and (b) loc-NAO-VCC-$n$Z ($n=2,3,4$).
+These basis set convergence tests were performed using a $7\times 7\times 7$ $\Gamma$-centered BZ sampling.